Team

 Process

 The first step was making the inside of the bus look less like a bus....a lot of demo.
 We ripped out all 18 seats, pulled out the rubber floors, and stripped the walls and ceilings of their metal sheeting.
 Once we thoroughly cleaned the metal shell we unveiled of gum lollipop sticks and pencils from 1997, we got to work putting in our insulation and subfloor.
 From there, we framed out the walls and ceilings, which involved an ungodly amount of wood to metal screws, and built the bed platform (as it houses many of our plumbing components).
 With framing in place, we designed and installed the components in our garage's electrical closet and subsequently ran all of our AC and DC lines to their respective lights, outlets, etc. Before the insulation goes in, we also had to rough in all of our plumbing, which meant hooking up our fresh water tank to our infill, pump, accumulator, and hot water heater and running PEX to each sink and shower.
+After spraying our closed-cell foam, we took to the walls, putting up sheathing on the exterior walls and ceilings and framing out interior walls.
+From there, we were able to rough in the shower, adding Wedi board and drain, as well as our kitchenette, the cabinetry for which I built out from scratch.
+With the faucet connected to our fresh water tank and sink drain connected to our grey water tank we have running water - a very exciting step.
+We also installed a mini split and condenser for AC in the summer (we'll use our diesel heater in the winter to save battery).

 Future